 A blender is a kitchen tool that blends, crushes, and grinds food to a certain consistency.
 Blending liquids, creating smoothies, and pureeing soft foods are all easier with a blender.

-A food processor, on the other hand, is built similarly to a blender.
+On the other hand, a food processor is built similarly to a blender.
 It’s superior at chopping, mixing, cutting, and kneading, and it can handle tougher-to-texture foods.

 These two kitchen appliances have quite similar construction.
-However, Blender Command still can distinguish them from the way the blade is put.
+However, we still can distinguish them from the way the blade is put.

 A full-size blender is usually composed of 2 parts.
-The lower part is the base containing the electric motor, which is attached to the blade.
+The lower part is the base containing the electric motor attached to the blade.
 With some models, you can replace this part of the blade, depending on the intended use.

-The upper part is the container, which is usually made from glass or high-quality plastic.
+The upper part is the container, usually made from glass or high-quality plastic.
 Blender jars range from traveling cups measuring 12-24 oz to large containers up to 72 oz.
-Blenders often come in many different models, including immersion blender, bullet blender.
+Blenders often come in many different models, including immersion blenders and bullet blenders.

 Meanwhile, the food processor has an electric motor at the bottom and the processor bowl on the top.
 The pitcher is often designed in small to medium size, with a capacity of around 24 -48 oz.

-The biggest difference between a food processor and a blender is in the blade.
+The biggest difference between a food processor and a blender is the blade.

 On the one hand, a blender usually has only one blade.
-By changing the speed, the same blade may execute a restricted variety of operations.
+On the other hand, the same blade may execute a restricted variety of operations by changing the speed.
 While settings like chop and ice crush can fine-tune the blend, the output may vary in texture.

 When you need to shave the ice, a blender comes in handy.
-The blade of the blender is not sharp at all to chop and puree all types of components.
+The blender’s blade is not sharp at all to chop and puree all types of components.
 This machine relies on powerful engines.
 The more powerful, the smoother mixture they provide.

 On the other hand, the blade of the food processor is very sharp.
-A food processor can ground and prepare dry foods or vegetables in general, even though it has less power than certain blenders.
+Therefore, a food processor can ground and prepare dry foods or vegetables, even though it has less power than certain blenders.

 Some versions will have different blades for various tasks, such as grinding seeds and cutting, slicing, and peeling vegetables.
-A food processor may save you a lot of time when preparing a huge number of veggies.
+A food processor may save you a lot of time when preparing many veggies.
 If you want to bake cakes in general, you should invest in a good food processor.

 Blenders with a powerful motor (from 800W) or more can blend all ingredients and achieve the best performance.
-Remember to add enough water that helps the machine to puree without any hassle.
-Blenders with higher power make more noise, so many industrial blenders are equipped with noise boxes or advanced motors that generate less intuitive noise.
+Remember to add enough water that helps the machine puree without any hassle.
+However, blenders with higher power make more noise, so many industrial blenders are equipped with noise boxes or advanced motors that generate less intuitive noise.